-- VirtualBox contains liblzf which is governed by the license in chapter 16.2.9, liblzf license, page 307 and - Copyright (C) 2000-2005 Marc Alexander Lehmann <schmorp@schmorp.de> - VirtualBox may ship with a modified copy of rdesktop which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 290 and Copyright (C) Matthew Chapman and others. - VirtualBox may ship with a copy of kchmviewer which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 290 and Copyright (C) George Yunaev and others. - VirtualBox may contain Etherboot which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 290 with the exception that aggregating Etherboot with another work does not require the other work to be released under the same license (see http://etherboot.sourceforge.net/clinks.html).
-Etherboot is Copyright (C) Etherboot team. - VirtualBox contains code from Wine which is governed by the license in chapter 16.2.2, GNU Lesser General Public License (LGPL), page 294 and Copyright 1993 Bob Amstadt, Copyright 1996 Albrecht Kleine, Copyright 1997 David Faure, Copyright 1998 Morten Welinder, Copyright 1998 Ulrich Weigand, Copyright 1999 Ove Koven - VirtualBox contains code from lwIP which is governed by the license in chapter 16.2.11, lwIP license, page 308 and Copyright (C) 2001, 2002 Swedish Institute of Computer Science. - VirtualBox contains libxml which is governed by the license in chapter 16.2.12, libxml license, page 308 and Copyright (C) 1998-2003 Daniel Veillard. - VirtualBox contains libxslt which is governed by the license in chapter 16.2.13, libxslt licenses, page 308 and Copyright (C) 2001-2002 Daniel Veillard and Copyright (C) 2001-2002 Thomas Broyer, Charlie Bozeman and Daniel Veillard. - VirtualBox contains code from the gSOAP XML web services tools, which are licensed under the license in chapter 16.2.14, gSOAP Public License Version 1.3a, page 309 and Copyright (C) 2000-2007, Robert van Engelen, Genivia Inc., and others. - VirtualBox ships with the application tunctl (shipped as VBoxTunctl) from the User-mode Linux suite which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 290 and Copyright (C) 2002 Jeff Dike. - VirtualBox contains code from Chromium, an OpenGL implementation, which is goverened by the licenses in chapter 16.2.15, Chromium licenses, page 314 and Copyright (C) Stanford University, The Regents of the University of California, Red Hat, and others. - VirtualBox contains libcurl which is governed by the license in chapter 16.2.16, curl license, page 316 and Copyright (C) 1996-2009, Daniel Stenberg.
+- VirtualBox contains liblzf which is governed by the license in chapter 16.2.9, liblzf license, page 322 and - Copyright (C) 2000-2005 Marc Alexander Lehmann <schmorp@schmorp.de> - VirtualBox may ship with a modified copy of rdesktop which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 305 and Copyright (C) Matthew Chapman and others. - VirtualBox may ship with a copy of kchmviewer which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 305 and Copyright (C) George Yunaev and others. - VirtualBox may contain Etherboot which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 305 with the exception that aggregating Etherboot with another work does not require the other work to be released under the same license (see http://etherboot.sourceforge.net/clinks.html).
+Etherboot is Copyright (C) Etherboot team. - VirtualBox may contain iPXE which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 305 and Copyright (C) Michael Brown <mbrown@fensystems.co.uk> and others. - VirtualBox contains code from Wine which is governed by the license in chapter 16.2.2, GNU Lesser General Public License (LGPL), page 309 and Copyright 1993 Bob Amstadt, Copyright 1996 Albrecht Kleine, Copyright 1997 David Faure, Copyright 1998 Morten Welinder, Copyright 1998 Ulrich Weigand, Copyright 1999 Ove Koven - VirtualBox contains code from lwIP which is governed by the license in chapter 16.2.11, lwIP license, page 322 and Copyright (C) 2001, 2002 Swedish Institute of Computer Science. - VirtualBox contains libxml which is governed by the license in chapter 16.2.12, libxml license, page 323 and Copyright (C) 1998-2003 Daniel Veillard. - VirtualBox contains libxslt which is governed by the license in chapter 16.2.13, libxslt licenses, page 323 and - Copyright (C) 2001-2002 Daniel Veillard and Copyright (C) 2001-2002 Thomas Broyer, Charlie Bozeman and Daniel Veillard. - VirtualBox contains code from the gSOAP XML web services tools, which are licensed under the license in chapter 16.2.14, gSOAP Public License Version 1.3a, page 324 and Copyright (C) 2000-2007, Robert van Engelen, Genivia Inc., and others. - VirtualBox ships with the application tunctl (shipped as VBoxTunctl) from the User-mode Linux suite which is governed by the license in chapter 16.2.1, GNU General Public License (GPL), page 305 and Copyright (C) 2002 Jeff Dike. - VirtualBox contains code from Chromium, an OpenGL implementation, which is governed by the licenses in chapter 16.2.15, Chromium licenses, page 329 and Copyright (C) Stanford University, The Regents of the University of California, Red Hat, and others.